sergio2448/side_stacker_scaffold/README.md

 ## Adding frontend packages when running with Docker

 After you've installed a frontend package i.e. by adding it to `package.json` or with `yarn add <packagename>`, it should be automatically updated inside your running Docker container.
-In case it doesn't you can run make sure it's updated in docker by running `docker-compose exec --workdir=/app frontend yarn install` manually
+In case it doesn't you can run make sure it's updated in docker by running `docker-compose exec --workdir=/app frontend yarn install` manually, or just rebuild the container

 ## Migrations note